Maynard James Keenan: Writing and performance style

 A primary purpose of Keenan's lyrics for Tool involves a desire to connect with the listeners on a personal level, encouraging them to look within themselves for self-identity, understanding and reflection.
-Tool did not include lyrics with any releases until Fear Inoculum, as Keenan believes most people "don't get it" and it is not a priority of the band that people do.
+Tool did not include lyrics with any releases until Fear Inoculum, because Keenan felt that most people will fail to see beyond the surface of their meaning.
 However, after each release Keenan has eventually published his typed lyrics online via the semi-official fansite, with the exception of "Lateralus", which was published on the official Tool website.

-Despite Maynard's aversion to promoting the lyrical content of Tool's work to its audience, lyrical arrangements are often given special attention, such as in the lyrics to "Lateralus", wherein the number of syllables per line correspond to an arrangement of the Fibonacci numbers, and "Jambi", in which the metrical foot iamb is used.
+Some lyrics in "Lateralus" were written to correspond to an arrangement of the Fibonacci numbers,.
+In "Jambi", the metrical foot iamb is used.
 Keenan's lyrics on Ænima and Lateralus focused on philosophy and spirituality—specific subjects range from evolution and Jungian psychology in "Forty-Six & 2" and transcendence in "Lateralus".

 In live performances with Tool, Keenan has often been situated on a platform towards the rear of the stage, without a spotlight, facing the backdrop rather than the audience.
+Keenan claims this allows him to better take cues from bandmates.
 Breckinridge Haggerty, the band's live video director, says that the dark spaces on stage "are mostly for Maynard".
 He explains, "a lot of the songs are a personal journey for him and he has a hard time with the glare of the lights when he's trying to reproduce these emotions for the audience.
 He needs a bit of personal space, and he feels more comfortable in the shadows."

 An exception, which surprised even devout Tool fans, occurred when a fan climbed on stage and attempted to hug Keenan during the band's performance of "Pushit".
 After dropping the fan to the ground with a gentle hip toss, Keenan, continuing to sing, wrapped himself around the man's back into a rear naked choke.
 He held the man without actually constricting his neck, allowing him to raise his fist in celebration.
 Keenan eventually turned the man to his stomach and sat on his back, where he stayed for "an uncomfortably long period of time."
 His appearance with Tool has included the Mohawk hairstyle, wigs, Kabuki masks, bras, tights, and his entire body in blue paint.
 This is contrasted with a variety of long haired wigs while performing with or promoting A Perfect Circle.